michaelsnook/sanitary-panels/README.md

 1. Clone this repository
 1. See BEDROCK.md to learn more about it
 1. Build dependencies with `composer install`
-1. In the theme folder run `npm install && bower install` the first time, and then you can `gulp` or `gulp --watch` to compile assets
+1. In the theme folder run `npm install && npm run build`
 1. `cp .env.example .env`; add database credentials and salts
 1. Point your server at the /web directory
 1. Install WordPress by visiting the link